What we stand for

 Liberation for the oppressed

 Socialists support feminists in their fight for reproductive rights, for equal pay, against patriarchy, and for LGBT+ rights.
-We stand in solidarity with our trans sisters and brothers currently experiencing the sharp end of a backlash against their right to exist.
+We stand in solidarity with trans people currently experiencing the sharp end of a backlash against their right to exist.

-The labour movement and socialists must champion these struggles as their own.
+The labour movement and socialists must champion these liberation struggles as their own, while recognising the right of the specially oppressed to lead these struggles and formulate their own demands.

 For a Labour government